Four more years of Trump could cause climate disaster, ex-UN chief warns

 “Given that we have a huge delta between decarbonisation pace and decarbonisation need it is in everybody’s interest that that pace be accelerated and not slowed down,” she said.

-Ms Figueres said if the world does not halve greenhouse gas emissions by 2030, there will be “an abrupt” and irrevocable change in many of the world’s habitats, one that will dire consquences for the human population.
+Ms Figueres said if the world does not halve greenhouse gas emissions by 2030, there will be “an abrupt” and irrevocable change in many of the world’s habitats, one that will have dire consequences for the human population.

 Accord

-Ms Figueres was the former executive secretary of the United Nations Framework Convention on Climate Change.
+Ms Figueres is a former executive secretary of the United Nations Framework Convention on Climate Change.
 It was Figueres and her team that brokered the 2015 Paris climate accord.

-Mr Trump’s decision to exit the US - the world’s biggest source of historical emissions - from the multilateral agreement has cast doubt on whether on the 2030 target will be achieved.
+Mr Trump’s decision to withdraw the US – the world’s biggest source of historical emissions – from the multilateral agreement has cast doubt on whether on the 2030 target will be achieved.

-Ironically, the letter formally withdrawing the US from the accord is due to be delivered on Tuesday, the day of the US election.
+Ironically, the letter formally withdrawing the US from the accord is due to be delivered on Tuesday, the day of the US election, with Mr Trump seeking re-election ahead of the Democratic Party candidate Joe Biden.

 Ms Figueres said the US had the largest, most competitive, most innovative economy in the world and “it would be a crime” not to unleash this potential in the fight against climate change.